github/docs/content/actions/using-workflows/reusing-workflows.md

 | `internal` | `internal`, and `public` |
 | `public` | `public` |

-Additionaly, please note that the **Actions permissions** on the caller's repository Actions settings page must be configured to allow the use of actions and reusable workflows.
+The **Actions permissions** on the callers repository's Actions settings page must be configured to allow the use of actions and reusable workflows - see "[AUTOTITLE](/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#allowing-select-actions-and-reusable-workflows-to-run)."

-Furthermore, except for a public repository, also note that the **Access** policy on the called workflow's repository Actions settings page must be explicitly configured to allow access from repositories in the organization or repositories in the enterprise.
+For internal or private repositories, the **Access** policy on the Actions settings page of the called workflow's repository must be explicitly configured to allow access from repositories containing caller workflows.

 {% data reusables.actions.actions-redirects-workflows %}